davx8342/ofinterest/README.md

 # ofinterest

 !!
-WORK IN PROGRESS !!
+Proof of concept - VERY MUCH WORK IN PROGRESS !!

 In a pinch, basically it's intended to periodically keep an eye on certain objects on a collection of remote hosts.